About

 Unfortunately we don’t have public bike parking facilities inside Sparks.
 However, there are many cycle racks in the Broadmead area surrounding Sparks.

-Our contract is for two years but our tenancy is only guaranteed until Christmas.
-We hope to renegotiate this – but ‘meanwhile use’ is just that – we get use of the building only until the Landlord decides what to do with it.
+We will be open at least until December 2025.
+We hope to extend this but ‘meanwhile use’ is just that – we get use of the building only until the Landlord decides what to do with it.

-Private artist studios are between £12.50 per sqm per month (no windows) to £18 per sqm per month (windows).
-Desk space costs between £70 to £120 per month.
+Private artist studios are between £12.50 per sqm per month (no windows) to £21 per sqm per month (windows).
+Desk space costs £120 per month.
 All costs are included in this license fee.

 To enquire about hiring a space, please get in touch via our contact page.